Katy Cruel

 Humm diddle dumm day, humm dee dittle li-o-day.

-Oh that I was where I would be, then I would be where I am not.
+Oh that I was where I would be,

 Here I am where I must be.
-Go where I would I can not.

 Humm diddle dumm day, humm dee dittle li-o-day.